-Most of us have been there one time or another…you’ve paid your bills and realize that you have no money left until your next payday.
+Most of us have been there at one time or another.
+You’ve paid your bills and realize that you have no money left until your next payday.

 What do you do when you have no money left after paying bills?

-Take a closer look at where your money is going and make a decision on how you are spending that money.
-Assessing, reducing, increasing, and budgeting are all areas that will help you make a choice about your personal finances.
+Take a closer look at where your money is going and decide how you are spending that money.
+Assessing, reducing, increasing, and budgeting are all areas that will help you choose your finances.

-There are actionable tips that can turn this stressful time around and help you make it through to the other side.
+Actionable tips can turn this stressful time around and help you make it through to the other side.

 How much money should you have left after paying bills?

-This will vary from person to person but a good rule of thumb is to follow the 50/20/30 formula.
-50% of your money to expenses, 30% into debt payoff, and 20% into savings.
+This theory will vary from person to person, but a good rule of thumb is to follow the 50/20/30 formula; 50% of your money to expenses, 30% into debt payoff, and 20% into savings.

-This is a tough formula to follow when you have no money left after paying bills but it’s a good goal to get to.
+This formula is tough to follow when you have no money left after paying bills, but it’s a worthy goal.

 The tips in this article will help.
 50/30/20 Budget